Huge snowstorm hits US east coast disrupting virus vaccinations

 The shooter took his own life as police arrived to arrest him, he added.

-The storm hit mountainous parts of California with more than six feet of snow and heavy rain last week.
+The storm hit mountainous parts of California with more than 6 ft of snow and heavy rain last week.

-It then moved to the Midwest, dumping about eight inches of snow in Chicago, according to the NWS.
+It then moved to the Midwest, dumping about 8 inches of snow in Chicago, according to the NWS.